KD-lab-Open-Source/Perimeter/MODDING.eng.md

 This file intends to document about some engine internals and changes done recently, any corrections or updates to reflect current state of capabilities are welcomed.

+## Command line

+Running the game in console/terminal and adding /? or --help or -h displays available parameters that can be added when launching the game.
+This may be useful to test some options or use alternate modes like Mission Editor.

 ## Mods folder

 Game now loads mods (each is a folder containing everything) that are located inside "mods" folder.